Tracing History Through Our Streets

 Named after the 28th President of the USA, serving from 1914-1921.

-Click below to explore the envisioned triumphs envisioned by Henry Halloran.
+Click on the images or on read more below to explore the triumphs envisioned by Henry F Halloran.

 Conquest Crescent